Jwangjy/Jwangjy.github.io/_posts/2021-04-29-interactive-maps.md

 # Challenges

 It was a very interesting learning experience working with plotly and creating these interactive graphs.
 I enjoyed the process of data transformation as well in calculating the real wage numbers.
 The process highlighted to me the importance of having the technical know-how to get the data that I needed, as my original attempts to scrape the data from the Department of Labor's website directly did not go well.
 I was lucky to find cleaned data on Kaggle that worked for this project.
 Data scrapping will definitely be a skill I look to improve on in future projects.

+The project also only covered a small portion of the capabilities of plotly.
+I am definitely interested in exploring other visualization techniques in plotly in the future.

 # Conclusion